GeneralMills/pytrends/README.md

 **Pseudo API for Google Trends**

 * Allows simple interface for automating downloads of csv reports from Google Trends.
-* Main feature is to help you trick google into thinking you are pulling from a browser.
+* Main feature is to help trick google into thinking the script is actually a browser.

 * Only good until Google changes their backend again :-P